-The gluteus minimus is an important muscle in the buttock.
+The gluteus minimus is an important muscle in the buttock and there are many trigger points around gluteus minimus.
 This fan shaped muscle arises from the pelvis and attaches to the femur or the main leg bone.
 When you stand on one leg the gluteus minimus will contract to balance you.

-This makes it a vital part of the stabilisation of the pelvis.
+This makes it a vital part of the stabilization of the pelvis.
 It is used constantly whilst you are standing, walking or doing anything in an upright position.
 It’s a relatively small and deep posture muscle and is therefore vulnerable to overuse and tension.
-And this is why it fairly often harbours trigger points.
+And this is why it fairly often harbors trigger points.

 You can find myofascial triggers in the muscle by pressing into the soft tissue of the side of your hip or buttock area.
 It is best to lie on your side so the overlying gluteus medius muscle is relaxed.